selsamman/proxily-react-todo/README.md

 > Note: Until Proxily is published on NPM you need to have it in an adjacent folder.
 You run yarn install, yarn build and then remove node_modules.
 This must be done before the above steps.

 # The Application
-This is a rather simple todo application.
+This is a based more on the Google style todo list.
 You can add items, edit them and check them off when done.
 However, it has two additional features that demonstrate unique features of Proxily:

 * When you check off items they are removed after a 5-second delay.
 During that time an **undo** link is display to undo the completion.
 If you check multiple items the 5-second window extends such that items are deleted 5 seconds after the last one is completed.
 This is implemented quite simply with Sagas.